 Church services (plus a free guided tour if desired) in German are on Sundays and religious holidays at 9:30.

-Guided tours are free — usually Saturday at 15:30 in English, more often in German — or hire an audio guide.
+Guided tours are free — often in English on Saturday afternoons, twice daily in German — or hire an audio guide.

 More on Rothenburg ob der Tauber